AcademySoftwareFoundation/OpenColorIO/docs/installation.rst

 Enabling optional components
 ----------------------------

-The OpenColourIO library is probably not all you want - the Python libraries bindings, the Nuke nodes and several applications are only built if their dependencies are found.
+The OpenColorIO library is probably not all you want - the Python libraries bindings, the Nuke nodes and several applications are only built if their dependencies are found.